What is Chlorine Trifluoride?

 - Used in nuclear fuel processing.

-- Used as a fluorinating agent, incendiary, igniter and propellant for rockets, in nuclear reactor fuel processing, pyrolysis inhibitor for fluoro carbon polymers.
+- Used as a fluorinating agent, incendiary, igniter and propellant for rockets, as a pyrolysis inhibitor for fluoro carbon polymers.

 - Used in nuclear fuel processing to convert uranium into gaseous hexafluoride uranium.